-on may 18 augsburg college hosted the second annual Leadership Summit
+on may 24 augsburg college Will host the third annual Leadership Summit

 The Midway Chamber was proud to once again host the Leadership Summit at Augsburg College.
 This half day event was full of great information guests could take back to the office.

-The Leadership Summit included admission to one of the below sessions:
+The Leadership Summit includes admission to one of the below sessions:

 8:30 a.m. – 1p.m.

 Nicaragua: A Celebration of 10 years of Leadership and Learning

 On Thursday, January 22, students, alumni, faculty, and guests of Augsburg’s Master of Arts in Leadership (MAL) and Physician Assistant (PA) Programs gathered on campus to celebrate the 10th anniversary of the MA in Leadership course “Universal Responsibility and Leadership: A Nicaraguan Experience.”
 The course is an unforgettable experiential learning seminar that has been attended by more than 160 MAL and PA alumni and students.